Aimee Mann: Personal life

 According to the musician Al Jourgensen of the band Ministry, he and Mann had a brief "dysfunctional" romance in Boston in the 1970s or 1980s.
 Mann wrote "No More Crying" about their relationship.
 Mann had a two-year relationship with the singer-songwriter Jules Shear, and their breakup influenced the final 'Til Tuesday album, Everything's Different Now (1988).
 Mann dated the 'Til Tuesday drummer Michael Hausman; after they separated, they remained friends and Hausman became her manager.
 The actor and comedian Dave Foley said Mann wrote "Save Me" about him while they were in a relationship.

 In 1993, while Mann was recording Whatever, she met the songwriter Michael Penn, the brother of the actors Sean Penn and Chris Penn.
 They married in 1997 and live in Los Angeles.
 Mann said about Penn: "He's really a top-rated songwriter for me, and thank God, because how sad is it if you were with another singer-songwriter and you're like, 'Yeah, whatever, it's not my kind of thing'?"
+In 2005, Mann's main interest outside music was boxing.
+She said: "When you realise that you can take a punch, it's an amazing thing.
+I've learnt something important: getting hit is not that bad."

 In 2008, Mann said she had attended Al-Anon, a support group for the families and friends of alcoholics, to deal with the exhaustion she felt from trying to help addicts she knew.
 In 2020, she developed a nervous system disorder that gave her tinnitus, migraines, nausea and dizziness and prevented her from listening to music for a year.
 She believed the disorder was triggered by a combination of childhood trauma and the stress of the COVID-19 pandemic.
 Mann holds left-wing political views.